SophieSjoberg/ca-prepcourse-3/Welcome_to_the_course/student_letter_english.md

 We do it.

 The whole team will take note of your feedback and we sit regularly with students individually to talk face to face.
 Every two weeks we will hold a group meeting to discuss how the course is going and what improvements can be made to have a more successful bootcamp.
-Your feedback is mandatory – everyone needs to have an opinion in their own success and learning.
+Your feedback is mandatory – everyone needs to have an opinion intheir own success and learning.

 The most important thing is that we trust that if you have any problems with the course, you will know that it is your responsibility to share it with us.
 Then it's up to us to listen to your opinions and give you answers.
 Good Luck!